Using the Law Library

 - Lap blankets are available to check out at the Service Counter.

-- Museum passes for the Orange County Museum of Art and The Irvine Museum are available for check out at the Service Counter.
+- Museum passes for the Orange County Museum of Art are available for check out at the Service Counter.
 Additional Orange County and Los Angeles area museums offer free admission.

-- Power cords are available to check out at the Service Counter, thanks to law student Pavneet Mac, Class of 2014.
-We have a variety of adapters for different models of Macs and PCs.
+- Power cords are available to check out at the Service Counter.
+We have a variety of adapters for different models of Macs, PCs, and cell phones.

 Visiting the Law Library